airnativeextensions/nativeextensions-documentation/docs/adverts/banner-adverts.md

 function openedHandler( event:AdViewEvent ):void
 {
 	// The has been opened and presented an overlay visible to the user }

-function leftApplicationHandler( event:AdViewEvent ):void {
-	// Control has left your application,
-	// you can deactivate any none important parts of your application }

 function closedHandler( event:AdViewEvent ):void